 To save some time in verifying an Apache Isis release we've assembled a script to automate the process.
 The script is tested on Mac OSX and Linux.
 Windows users can use Cygwin or msysgit.

 It's recommended that you start this process in an empty directory:

 '''

 mkdir ~/verify-isis-release

 cd ~/verify-isis-release

 '''

 Copy script to local machine

-Copy the following script, save to verify-isis-release.sh:
+Download this gist, save to verify-isis-release.sh.